-Key Performance Indicators to criteria 11 to 12 (SRS) Key Performance Indicator GRI SRS-301-1: Materials used
+Key Performance Indicators to criteria 11 to 12 (SRS) Key Performance Indicator GRI SRS-301-1: Materials used a.
+Total fuel consumption within the organization from non-renewable sources, in joules or multiples, and including fuel types used.

-- a.
-Total weight or volume of materials that are used to produce and package the organization's primary products and services during the reporting period, by: i. non-renewable materials used: - ii. renewable materials used.
+a.
+Total weight or volume of materials that are used to produce and package the organization's primary products and services during the reporting period, by:

+i. non-renewable materials used;

+ii. renewable materials used.